 Think about what you want from life and what your ideal future would be.
 You first need to know what you want to achieve before you set out to reach these goals.
 Set goals for all aspects of your life to ensure a good and balanced life.
 Remember, you are planning YOUR perfect life so set the goals that YOU want to achieve, not ones that other people might want for you.

-Step 3: Set a Goal for Each Area
+Step 3: Set a Realistic Goal for Each Area

+Goals should be realistic but not too easy.
 For each goal you set, you need to ensure that you are prepared to pay the price.
 For example, it’s easy to say I want to be thin.
 However, you have to be prepared to stop eating as much as you want and start doing some exercise.
 Are you prepared to do this?
 If so, add your goal to the list.
-If your goal is to run a marathon, you have to be prepared to train for x numbers a week.
+If your goal is to run a marathon, you have to be prepared to train 4 to 6 times a week.
 At this stage, you are trying to write as many goals as you can.
 During the next stage, we will check each goal to see if it is something that we really want to achieve.

 In this version, you can relate to each issue separately and set goals for the short, medium, and long term.
 For example, if I want to lose weight, my short-term goal will be to cut out sugar.
 My medium-term goal will be to lose 20 pounds in 20 weeks.
 My long-term goal will be to keep the weight off by changing my habits and exercising on a regular basis.